 Well, there you have it—some of the best online act test prep money can buy (and in most cases, there’s not even money involved)!
 Why spend hundreds and even thousands of dollars on in-person test prep courses or private tutoring when some of the best act prep courses offered are online?

 Of course, depending on your learning style and timeline, you might be better off with an in-person ACT course or tutoring.
 But if you have a fairly long timeline to prep, you might as well go through this list and see what works for you.
 And if you’re planning on taking both the ACT and SAT, many of these sites and apps provide similar SAT support as well.
-Just make sure you actually put in the time to take advantage of these best ACT prep online resources and you’ll see an increase in your ACT scores in no time!
+Just make sure you actually put in the time to take advantage of these ACT prep resources and you’ll see an increase in your ACT scores in no time!

 More from Magoosh